Kaysims/Grip-Club/README.md

 * ### Thank you page:
     * When a contact form is successfully submitted a thank you page is shown.
 The page thanks the user for contacting Grip Club and informs the user that someone will get back to them.
-    * The navigation menu is at the top for the user to continue looking at the site if they wish.
+    * The navigation menu is at the top for the user to continue looking at the site.

     <details><summary><b>Thank You Page Image</b></summary>